Tenderly/tenderly-examples/uniswap-factory-pool-monitoring/README.md

 # How to Interact and Manage New Pools Created by the UniswapV3Factory Contract Using Tenderly Alerts and Web3 Actions

-This README provides a comprehensive guide on setting up a Tenderly alert for the `PoolCreated` event emitted by the UniswapV3Factory contract on Ethereum Mainnet, and deploying a Web3 Action using the Tenderly CLI to handle the event.
+This guide walks you through how to manage and interact with new Pools using a Tenderly alerts and Web3Actions on Ethereum Mainnet.
+We'll also cover how to set up a Web3 Action with Tenderly Alerts using Tenderly's CLI to make this possible.

 ## Prerequisites

 - A Tenderly account
 - Access to the Tenderly dashboard
-- A project within Tenderly configured with your Ethereum smart contracts
+- A project within Tenderly
 - Tenderly CLI installed on your machine

+## Intro

+The alert you create will serve as the trigger for your Web3 Action.
+Whenever the specified event (PoolCreated) is emitted by the UniswapV3Factory contract, Tenderly will detect it through the alert system.
+This alert then automatically triggers the execution of your Web3 Action, allowing you to respond to new pool creations in real-time without manual intervention.
+This setup provides a powerful way to automate interactions with the Uniswap V3 ecosystem, enabling you to stay updated on new pool creations and perform custom actions as needed.

 ## Step 1: Creating an Alert in Tenderly